AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

 ### Components to develop and integrate

 COLIN/QUINN : Describe the missing pieces.
+  - External interfacing
+    - Integration with WSE and hardware.
+  - Messaging to and from Bonsai to enable interaction with BehaviorMon, WSE and MouseDirector.
+  - Additional Hardware Interfaces
+    - Implement DAQ digital input
+    - Enhanced encoder
+  - Determine output file formats
+  - Bonsai must produce an experimental record (similar to the current pkl file)

 ### Proposed strategy

 COLIN/QUINN : Migrating Bonsai to be used in the Allen Brain Observatory pipelines will be a multi-component process that should be tackled in distinct phases.
 This will allow us to avoid accelerated integration timelines and an efficient development.

 #### **Phase 0 :** Bonsai pilot + Report + Build plan
 The purpose and content of this report.

 #### **Phase 1 :** Single rig integration
   - Work out the need of running Bonsai during one session.
   - Integration with WSE and hardware.
   - Saving data.
-  - MORE DETAILS HERE
+  - Add the ability to start a Bonsai stimulus session from the WSE
+  - Add messaging from Bonsai so it can return status to the WSE
+    - Ready, displaying stimulus, stimulus completed (with completion codes)
+  - Add capability to Bonsai so it can push stimulus status messages to the BehaviorMon service
+    - Session started, encoder count, rewards issued, passes, fails etc.
   - Generate template workflows for a variety of stimuli.
-  - System to manage binary depencies of stimuli.
+  - System to manage binary dependencies of stimuli.

 #### **Phase 2 :** Cluster integration
   - Interaction with BehaviorMon.
+    - We should probably make this happen in Phase 1
   - mTrain integration.
+    - WSE interacts with mTrain to determine which stimulus should be delivered to each mouse.
+Bonsai ‘integration’ with mTrain is required only if automatic determination of script advancement is needed.
+In this instance mTrain (or a replacement) must be updated to read and interpret the experiment record produced by Bonsai (Bonsai would not directly interact with mTrain).
   - WaterLog test and integration.
-  - MORE DETAILS HERE
+    - No integration required for WaterLog.
+Water delivery should be implemented through a Bonsai plugin that interacts with the hardware (this will happen in phase 1)
   - Hardware backward compatible

 #### **Phase 3 :** Testing integration